rokicki/type3search/README.md

 Status:  Works well for English-language text in Acrobat Reader, Chrome PDF viewer, and OSX Preview.

+Recent updates:  Changing way encoding files are stored for dvips to reduce size and count of files and to allow future improvements without changing the dvips binary.

 # Introduction

 In the spring of 2019 I was surprised to hear that PDFs generated